Each one of us can make a difference, no matter how small we are and no matter how big the problem seems.

 — Carl Meyers, Director of Communications, LA Zoo

-The primary goal of the The Little Hummingbird Institute is to lead a restoration and conservation effort in the emerging nature reserve of Jaibazul.
+The primary goal of The Power of One and The Little Hummingbird Institute is to lead a restoration and conservation effort in the emerging nature reserve of Jaibazul.
 This was a 12-hectare property in Antioquia, Colombia that used to be a deforested cattle field until a man named Jorge inherited the land and planted close to 10,000 trees to turn it into a sprawling ecosystem.
 The habitat is an extremely unique confluence of the rainforest and dry forest, of which nowadays only 8% of its original landmass remains in Colombia.

 We are in a race against time when it comes to preserving the ecological areas that give life to our planet.
 For example, there are less than 6,000 cotton-top tamarin monkeys roaming the wild and a large portion of them are in Jaibazul.
 We have a long-term plan to showcase the people around the globe who are individually making a change as ecological conservationists in order to inspire and activate a whole generation to use their power of one in unison to preserve the ecological beauty of this planet.